A Locals Guide to the Best Things to do in Cork (2024 Guide)

 garretstown beach cork

-Garretstown beach is so lovely!
+Garretstown Beach is so lovely!

 Boasting the second-largest coastline in the whole country, there’s certain to be a beach that tickles your fancy.
 The beaches in West Cork are the best in my opinion.
 My personal favorites are Garretstown for surfing and The Dock near Kinsale winning the ‘cute factor’ – it’s teeny-tiny.